-RFID Software: Writing data to the tag's memory or a change of the tag's EPC identifier
+RFID Software: Write data to the tag's memory or change of the tag's EPC identifier

 Download a Free Trial Version.
 It allows you to try all features!
 Plugins can be downloaded separately here

-Writing data to the tag's memory or a change of the tag's EPC identifier
+Write data to the tag's memory or change of the tag's EPC identifier

 You can use the "Write" tab (Figure 16) to write data to the tag's memory (if the tag supports that action).
 This feature can be used only with tags that support the "Class-1 Gen-2" standard.